Skip to content

 Renter's Insurance

-The University of Utah and Student Apartments does not provide insurance for injury, loss of life, or loss, damage or theft of personal property.
+The University of Utah and Sunnyside Apartments s does not provide insurance for injury, loss of life, or loss, damage or theft of personal property.
 It is strongly recommended that residents purchase and maintain “renter's” insurance that provides coverage for personal liability and personal property.
-Student Apartments does not endorse or support any specific insurance carriers.
+Renter's insurance may be purchased from most insurance providers.
+Sunnyside Apartments does not endorse or support any specific insurance carriers.

 uparrow